The first two Awards were given to Elizabeth David and Rosemary Hume for their outstanding contribution in the field of food and cooking.

 The Special Commendation will be awarded to one of the short-listed books in either the food or drink category.
 The book may be on a specific subject considered too specialised for the main award.
 It may also be a book with a limited life such as a guide or similar book.
 The John Avery Award is in the gift of the trustees.

 When judging the books the Trustees have the help and advice of two independent assessors.
-In 2013 Caroline Conran has kindly agreed to assess the food books and Simon Loftus will assess the drink books.
+In 2014 Annie Bell has kindly agreed to assess the food books and Julian Barnes will assess the drink books.

 Judging will be in the hands of the Trustees.
 The Trustees' decision will be final and no correspondence will be entered into.